-On March 15, 2019, the record date, we had 67,866,904 shares of common stock outstanding.
-Voting can take place at the Annual Meeting only if stockholders owning a majority of the total number of shares outstanding on the record date are present either in person or by proxy.
+On March 11, 2022, the record date, we had 69,371,755 shares of common stock outstanding.
+Voting can take place at the Annual Meeting only if stockholders owning a majority of the total number of shares outstanding on the record date are present either virtually or by proxy.
 Abstentions and broker non-votes will both be treated as present for purposes of determining the existence of a quorum.